The Ultimate In Birding Tours

 We will begin our Colombia with a Difference tour at Bogotá, the capital of Colombia.

 Soon we head off into the wide blue yonder as we journey to the remote town of Soatá.
 This area holds three very special endemic birds, the endangered Colombian Mountain Grackle, Chestnut-bellied Hummingbird and Niceforo’s Wren, and all three are very reliable here, unlike in other areas.
-A fine supporting cast of endemics and near-endemics includes in particular the rare Rusty-faced Parrot as well as Golden-bellied Starfrontlet, Longuemare’s Sunangel, Apical Flycatcher, Rufous-browed Conebill and Moustached Brushfinch.
+A fine supporting cast of endemics and near-endemics includes in particular the rare Rusty-faced Parrot as well as Golden-bellied Starfrontlet, Longuemare’s Sunangel, Apical Flycatcher and Rufous-browed Conebill.

-Further to the south, we visit the La Jagua de Ibirico area in search of the rare, near-endemic Todd’s Parakeet and the Ocaña area, the best site in Colombia for the wonderfully bizarre Recurve-billed Bushbird.
+Further to the south, we visit the La Jagua de Ibirico area in search of the rare, near-endemic Perija (or Todd’s) Parakeet and the Ocaña area, the best site in Colombia for the wonderfully bizarre Recurve-billed Bushbird.

 Still further south, at the eastern edge of the wide Magdalena Valley, the humid forests at the Cerulean Warbler (or Reinita Azul) Reserve hold such endemic specialities as the magnificent Colombian Chachalaca, Indigo-capped Hummingbird, White-mantled Barbet, Beautiful Woodpecker, Magdalena Tapaculo, Yellow-browed Shrike-Vireo and Turquoise Dacnis.

-Our final port of call in the Magdalena Valley is the famous Blue-billed Curassow (or El Paujil) Reserve where the endemic curassow is indeed easy to find.
-We also have good chances here for such endemics as Antioquia Bristle Tyrant and Sooty Ant Tanager.
+Our final port of call in the Magdalena Valley is the famous Blue-billed Curassow (or El Paujil) Reserve where the endangered endemic curassow is nowadays easy to find.
+We also have good chances here for such endemics as Sooty Ant Tanager.

-After tracking down the near-endemic Yellow-headed Manakin near Medellin, we will head for the relatively recently established Reserva Colibri del Sol (Dusky Starfrontlet Reserve) near Urrao in search of another suite of four special endemics.
+During the optional extension, we will head for the relatively recently established Reserva Colibri del Sol (Dusky Starfrontlet Reserve) near Urrao in search of another suite of four special endemics.
 This remote reserve in Colombia’s Western Andes is set in stunning paramo, and it was here that the recently discovered Urrao Antpitta is found along with the rare Dusky Starfrontlet, Chestnut-bellied Flowerpiercer and Paramillo Tapaculo, and together with a superb supporting cast of cloud forest specialities.

 Birdquest has operated Colombia tours since 1998.

-Accommodation & Road Transport: The hotels and lodges are of a good or medium standard throughout.
+Accommodation & Road Transport: The hotels and lodges are of a good or medium standard throughout the main tour.
+One night during the extension is spent in the rangers’ house at Colibri del Sol where there are beds but only a few rooms and simple shared bathroom facilities (with cold water).
 Transport is by small coach or minibus/passenger van, and also by 4×4 vehicles where necessary.
 The roads are mostly good, but generally slow going in the Andes.

 Walking: The walking effort during our Colombia with a Difference tour is mainly easy, sometimes moderate.
 At the Cerulean Warbler Reserve, there will be an optional harder walk to visit the upper levels where Magdalena Tapaculo occurs.
-There is a fairly short but steep hike up to the Colibri del Sol reserve above Urrao, or you can ride a horse if you prefer.
+During the optional extension, there is a 2-hour plus hike up to the Colibri del Sol reserve above Urrao (or you can ride a horse if you wish).

 Climate: At this season it should be mostly dry and often sunny in the eastern and central Andes.
 It is hot and humid in the lowlands.
 At higher elevations, it will be cool, especially at night.
 There will surely be some rain.